worldbank/template/README.md

     > README files are important and often neglected.
 The files should inform anyone about the first steps to use, learn and contribute to your project.

 - **LICENSE**
   > The LICENSE is a document that  determines what others can and cannot do with contents of the repository.
 If no license is present, no one has permission to use and/or modify your code.
-The <span style="color:#3EACAD">template</span> is licensed under the [**World Bank Master Community License Agreement**](LICENSE).
+The <span style="color:#3EACAD">template</span> is licensed under the [**Mozilla Public License**](https://www.mozilla.org/en-US/MPL/).
 And so will projects generated from it.

 - **docs/**